thembubbles/Python_codes/README.md

 # Python_scripts
-This is my repository for python scripts I've made/used.
+This is my personal repository for python scripts I've made/used.

 All codes were developed in the jupyter notebook.